markcheret/footnotes/readme.txt

 = 1.3.2 =
 - Bugfix: More security recognizing Footnotes on public pages (e.g. ignoring empty Footnote short codes)
 - Bugfix: Clear old Footnotes before lookup new public page (only if no reference container displayed before)
-- Updated: language EN and DE
+- Update: language EN and DE
-- Added: Setting to customize the hyperlink symbol in der reference container for each footnote reference
+- Add: Setting to customize the hyperlink symbol in der reference container for each footnote reference
-- Added: Setting to enter a user defined hyperlink symbol
+- Add: Setting to enter a user defined hyperlink symbol
+-

 = 1.3.1 =
 - Bugfix: Allow settings to be empty
 - Bugfix: Removed space between the hyperlink and superscript in the footnotes index
-- Added: Setting to customize the text before and after the footnotes index in superscript
+- Add: Setting to customize the text before and after the footnotes index in superscript

 = 1.3.0 =
 - Bugfix: Changed tooltip class to be unique
 - Bugfix: Changed superscript styling to not manipulate the line height
 - Bugfix: Changed styling of the footnotes text in the reference container to avoid line breaks
-- Updated: Reformatted code
+- Update: Reformatted code
-- Added: new settings tab for custom CSS settings
+- Add: new settings tab for custom CSS settings

 = 1.2.5 =
 - Bugfix: New styling of the mouse-over box to stay in screen (thanks to Jori, France and Manuel345, undisclosed location)